petterh/textedit/docs/Chapter-14-File-Management.md

 ## The Preview Window

-Showing the preview window in the dialog of Figure 20 is simplicity itself.
+Showing the preview window in the dialog of Figure&nbsp;20 is simplicity itself.
 I set the lpTemplateName member of OPENFILENAME to IDD_PREVIEW_CHILD and the hInstance member to TextEdit’s module handle, and voila!
 I have a preview window.

 Looks aren’t everything, though.
 A preview window without a preview is useless; the preview window needs to know what is happening elsewhere in the dialog.